Marketing

 Relevant | Your landing page goal should directly connect to your overall marketing objectives.
 Are you trying to build brand awareness, generate leads, or drive sales? |

-Time-bound | Set a specific deadline for achieving your goal.
+Time-bound | Set a specific dead line for achieving your goal.
 This creates a sense of urgency and helps you measure progress along the way. |

 Step #2 – Settle on a layout